Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 medievaltimes.com

-Be a guest of the Queen at this royal banquet.
-The castle is home to knights, falcons and horses who’ll put on a show complete with hand-to-hand combat and jousting.
+The “castle” is home to knights, falcons and horses who’ll put on a show complete with hand-to-hand combat and jousting.
 Take a look at medieval weaponry in the Hall of Arms.
+Then feast on a four-course meal fit for the Queen.

 MONMOUTH MUSEUM